vct-vendor/vct-vendor.github.io/docs/price-diff.md

 Hiding price difference from the dropdown of the configurable product:

-- [x] **Increase conversion**.
+- [x] Increase conversion.
 An unexpected price difference can lead to abandoned purchases.
 Hiding price difference encourages customers to focus on other product attributes that may be more appealing.
-- [x] **Increase higher-priced variant sales**.
+- [x] Increase higher-priced variant sales.
 With no price comparison, customers might be more inclined to choose the more expensive option that appeals to them more.
-- [x] **Simplify decision-making**.
+- [x] Simplify decision-making.
 Hiding price differences streamlines the decision-making process for customers, minimizing purchase deliberation and decision fatigue.

 ### Features